mvrcii/vesuvius_challenge_2023/README.md

 ```
 Where ``config_path`` points to a ``config_xxxxx.py`` file.
 Make sure to adjust the parameter ```train_batch_size```
 in the corresponding config according to your hardware requirements, when training with less than 80 GB VRAM.

+## Important:
+When prompted, select to use an existing Wandb account and paste your API key.
+This is crucial as certain
+parsing methods expect the checkpoint names to be in the Wandb format, which does not work when doing offline logging.

 The 4 configs used for our ensemble submission are placed under `configs/submission`
 1. ``olive-wind.py`` (128x128)